benwebber/sqlite3-uuid/README.md

 ## Installation

-1. Install the SQLite development headers.
+1. Install the necessary development headers.
 Mac OS X ships with SQLite and the development headers, but you may need to install them on Linux.

     * Debian / Ubuntu:

         ```
-        sudo apt-get install libsqlite3-dev
+        sudo apt-get install libsqlite3-dev uuid-dev
         ```

     * Red Hat / CentOS:

         ```
-        sudo yum install sqlite-devel
+        sudo yum install sqlite-devel uuid-devel
         ```

 2. Build the extension.
 The build will produce a shared library for your platform under `dist/`.